-So should ARCA biopharma (NASDAQ:ABIO) shareholders be worried about its cash burn?
+So, the natural question for ARCA biopharma (NASDAQ:ABIO) shareholders is whether they should be concerned by its rate of cash burn.
 In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
 Let's start with an examination of the business' cash, relative to its cash burn.

 How Long Is ARCA biopharma's Cash Runway?

-A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
-When ARCA biopharma last reported its balance sheet in June 2020, it had zero debt and cash worth US$11m.
-Looking at the last year, the company burnt through US$4.8m.
-Therefore, from June 2020 it had 2.3 years of cash runway.
-Arguably, that's a prudent and sensible length of runway to have.
-Depicted below, you can see how its cash holdings have changed over time.
+A company's cash runway is the amount of time it would take to burn through its cash reserves at its current cash burn rate.
+When ARCA biopharma last reported its balance sheet in June 2021, it had zero debt and cash worth US$63m.
+Looking at the last year, the company burnt through US$14m.
+That means it had a cash runway of about 4.5 years as of June 2021.
+A runway of this length affords the company the time and space it needs to develop the business.
+The image below shows how its cash balance has been changing over the last few years.

 How Is ARCA biopharma's Cash Burn Changing Over Time?

-While ARCA biopharma is showing a solid reduction in its cash burn, it's still worth considering how easily it could raise more cash, even just to fuel faster growth.
+While ARCA biopharma does have a solid cash runway, its cash burn trajectory may have some shareholders thinking ahead to when the company may need to raise more cash.
 Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
 Commonly, a business will sell new shares in itself to raise cash and drive growth.
-By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).
+By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.